 Steven J. Green

-Beginning in 1998, Green has been an Adjunct Professor at the University of California, Davis Graduate School of Management, and lecturer at the University of California, Berkeley Haas School of Business.
+Green has been an adjunct professor at the University of California, Davis Graduate School of Management, and lecturer at the University of California, Berkeley Haas School of Business.
 At both schools he teaches “Managers and the Legal Environment.”